-- 1.6.1 This LDO is made up of two separate documents: - i.
-This Development Order provides the purpose, procedure, context and legal conditions for all LDO development; and - ii.
+- 1.6.1 This LDO is made up of three separate documents: - i.
+This Development Order provides the purpose, procedure, context and legal conditions for all LDO development; - A Technical Informative to help LDO users understand whether technical assessments will be required to support their submission dependent on an individual site's circumstances; - iii.
 The Design Code sets the acceptable parameters and principles for development which should be evidenced within a compulsory Design and Access Statement submission.